 A ventilator is a machine that helps a patient breathe by giving oxygen through a tube.
 The tube can be placed in a patient’s mouth, nose, or through a hole in the front of the neck.
 The tube is connected to a ventilator.
-A VAE is a lung condition that may occur in a person who is on a ventilator.
+A ventilator associated event (VAE) is a lung condition that may occur in someone who is on a ventilator.

-Medicines we are giving may change the normal bacteria in the body.
+Medicines that change the normal bacteria in the body.

-Medicines we are giving make it harder for your family member to clear their lungs and airways.
+Medicines that make it harder for patients to clear their lungs and airways.

 We keep the head of the bed raised between 30° to 45° degrees unless other health problems do not allow this.

-We brush the patient’s teeth and clean the inside of his or her mouth a few times each day.
+We brush the patient’s teeth and clean the inside of their mouth a few times each day.

 We reduce acid in the patient’s stomach with medicines.

-We clean our hands with soap and water or alcohol-based hand rub before and after touching the patient or the ventilator.
+We clean our hands with soap and water or alcohol-based hand sanitizer before and after touching the patient or the ventilator.

 Teeth can hold onto bacteria that may cause the normal bacteria to change.
 Oral care can decrease this while your family member is on the ventilator.

-We use a special mouth rinse that has been shown to decrease the risk of getting ventilator pneumonia.
+We use a special mouth rinse that has been shown to decrease the risk of getting a VAE.

 Please clean your hands before you enter your family member’s room and when you leave the room.
-Alcohol gel is in each patient room and in the hallway.
+Hand sanitizer is in each patient room and in the hallway.